kendall285/meld_paper/README.md

-# MIMIC-IV BigQuery Analysis
+# MIMIC-IV MELD

-This project provides R scripts to extract, clean, and analyze **MIMIC-IV** data from Google BigQuery.
-It focuses on admissions with cirrhosis, MELD-related labs, liver transplants, and dialysis procedures, preparing datasets for survival and calibration analysis.
+This project provides R scripts used for the paper.

 ---